automatisch/automatisch/packages/docs/pages/guide/request-integration.md

 :::tip

-If there is already an integration request for the service you'd like, it's still crucial to upvote that discussion for us to analyze the potential audience around the integration.
+If there is already an integration request for the service you'd like, it's still crucial to upvote or comment on that issue for us to analyze the potential audience around the integration.

 :::